 Regular congregational meetings are held in September (to elect nominees to the Boards and officers) and February (to receive the annual reports of the Boards and to approve the budget).
 The Boards and Church Council meet monthly during the school year and typically twice during the summer.

-2015-2016 Church Council: Mark Webbink, Moderator, Lance Perry, Interim Sr. Minister; Mandy Mizelle, Associate Minister; the chairs of the Board of Christian Education, Christian Service, Deacons, and Trustees; the President of the Church Auxiliary; Tom Heath, Treasurer; Susan Barco, Secretary; and at-large members Jonathan Earnest and Katie McCarthy.
+2018-2019 Church Council: Mark Webbink, Moderator, Melinda Keenan Wood, Senior Minister; the chairs of the Board of Christian Education, Christian Service, Deacons, and Trustees; the President of the Church Auxiliary; Tom Heath, Treasurer; Irene Laube, Secretary; and at-large members Kathy Stasser and Lucy Geouge.

 The Moderator chairs the Church Council and all meetings of the congregation, typically spending 30-40 hours a year in this role.
 The Treasurer maintains the financial books and records of the congregation and disburses funds, typically spending 50-70 hours a year in this role.
 The Secretary keeps minutes of all Church Council and congregational meetings, typically spending 25-30 hours a year in this role.